AdobeXD/plugin-samples/reference/ui/styles/supported-css-layout-styles.md

 ## max-height

 Sets the maximum height of an element.
-Not all widgets can accept custom heights (such as buttons).
+Not all elements can accept custom heights (such as buttons).

 View on [mdn](https://developer.mozilla.org/en-US/docs/Web/CSS/max-height)